azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 6. Select the toggle for **Web Sockets** to **On**.

-   > **Note**: Failure to complete this step will not allow the Javascript client to communicate with the web application and receive continuous data exchange.
+   > **Note**: Failure to complete this step will not allow the JavaScript client to communicate with the web application and receive continuous data exchange.

 7. Select **Save**.